-Portable solar panels are useful for some smaller solar projects, but won’t be able to provide enough power for your home.
+Portable panels are useful for some smaller solar projects, but won’t be able to provide enough power for your home.
 If you are interested in maximizing your electricity savings with a rooftop or ground-mounted solar energy system, the EnergySage Solar Marketplace is the best place to start getting quotes and comparing your options.

 That being said, if you’re looking for a small amount of on-the-go solar power, portable panels are a solid option to consider.
 Here are some of the cases when portable solar panels might be right for you:

 Just like a rooftop solar system, portable solar panels need several accessories to produce and store solar energy.
-You’ll need the proper cables, a battery or solar generator, an inverter, and equipment to keep your panels mounted and secure when they’re in use.
+You’ll need the proper adapter cables, a battery or solar generator, an inverter, and equipment to keep your panels mounted and secure when they’re in use.
 While portable solar panels can be useful in many circumstances, it is important to make sure you set them up correctly to reap their full benefits.
-It’s always a good idea to consult a professional electrician when starting to use any portable solar product for your RV or camper.
+It’s always a good idea to consult a professional electrician when using any portable solar product for your RV or camper.

 What are solar generators?

-The best way for campers and RV owners to most effectively reap the benefits of a portable solar panel setup is to pair panels with a solar generator, which is a battery equipped to pair with solar panels.
-With a solar generator system, you can use your portable solar panels to produce free energy whenever the sun is shining, and store that energy for when you might need it later.
+The best way for campers and RV owners to most effectively reap the benefits of a portable solar setup is to pair panels with a solar generator, which is a battery equipped to pair with solar panels.
+With a solar generator system, you can use your portable solar setup to produce free energy whenever the sun is shining, and store that energy for when you might need it later.

-Portable solar panels aren’t only useful for serious adventurers.
+Portable panels aren’t only useful for serious adventurers.
 You can purchase small solar chargers that fit in a backpack or your pocket and use them to harness power from the sun.
 These devices don’t generate and store much energy, but you can use them to recharge a phone or a laptop.